lukasba2/hexoceantask/README.md

 # hexoceantask
+- recruitment task from Hexocean
-Estimated time spent: 10 hours recruitment task from Hexocean
+- Estimated time spent: 10 hours
 # Django Project README

 This is a Django project for image uploading API.